 \section{Some basic concepts and notation}

-Since the concern with locality is motivated by relativity, our stage will be a spacetime with the Minkowski metric, which is used to define the light cone structure in the standard way.
+Since the concern with locality is motivated by relativity theory, our stage will be a spacetime with the Minkowski metric, which is used to define the light cone structure in the standard way.
 Additionally, we will refer to some fixed slicing of this spacetime (given by simultaneity hypersurfaces in some chosen inertial reference frame) and associated time parameter $t$.
 If an HVT is relativistic, in the end all its physical results must be independent of the choice of slicing.

-Let $R$ be a bounded spatiotemporal region, and let ``$t < R$'' mean that time $t$ is below $R$ (i.e., the spatial slice at $t$ lies below any spatial slice that intersects $R$).
+Let $R$ be a spatiotemporal region (i.e., an open subset of $\mathbb{R}^4$) that is bounded, and let ``$t < R$'' mean that time $t$ is below $R$ (i.e., the spatial slice at $t$ lies below any spatial slice that intersects $R$).
 We define $\Sigma_{R, t}$ as the intersection of the spatial slice at $t$ with the past (if $t<R$) or future (if $R < t$) light cone of $R$.
-If $t < R$, then for any $t'<t$ we also define $C(\Sigma_{R, t}, \Sigma_{R, t'})$ to be the part of the past light cone of $R$ that lies between the surfaces $\Sigma_{R, t}$ and $\Sigma_{R, t'}$, including those surfaces themselves (such regions will informally be called ``thick slices'').
+If $t < R$, then for any $t'<t$ we also define $C(\Sigma_{R, t}, \Sigma_{R, t'})$ to be the part of the past light cone of $R$ that lies between the surfaces $\Sigma_{R, t}$ and $\Sigma_{R, t'}$ (such regions will be informally called ``thick slices'').